Ryan Santoso was recognized by Lou Groza National Collegiate Place Kicker Award

 Football in the Spring

-2014 Freshman Season: Played in all 12 games and served as the team's primary kicker made 11-of-17 field goals, which included a career-long 52-yard attempt converted 43-of-44 point-after attempts second on the team in scoring with 76 points kicked off 66 times and 35 of them resulted in a touchback Academic All-Big Ten.
-Game-by-Game: Converted all six of his point-after attempts as he made his Minnesota and collegiate debut against Eastern Illinois made all five of his point-after attempts against Middle Tennessee made his only point-after attempt at TCU connected on a 38-yard field-goal attempt (his first made career field goal) against San Jose State kicked three field goals, including a 48-yard attempt, at Michigan named one a Lou Groza National Collegiate Place-Kicker Award "Star of the Week" for his performance at Michigan made a 25-yard field goal against Northwestern kicked three-point after attempts and connected on two field goals, which included a career-long, 52-yard field goal against Purdue earned Big Ten Special Teams Player of the Week accolades after the game-winning field goal vs. Purdue made three point-after attempts and a 44-yard field goal at Illinois made six point-after attempts and a 35-yard field goal against Iowa made his first career tackle and converted three point-after attempts and connected on a 34-yard field goal against Ohio State kicked four point-after attempts at Nebraska made a 37-yard field goal and three point-after attempts at Wisconsin • connected on two point-after attempts and made a 38-yard field goal against Missouri.
+2014 • FRESHMAN SEASON: Played in 13 games and served as the team's primary kicker • made 12-of-18 field goals, which included a career-long 52-yard attempt • converted 45-of-46 point-after attempts • led team in scoring with 81 points • kicked off 70 times and notched 38 touchbacks • Academic All-Big Ten.
+Game-by-Game: Converted all six of his point-after attempts as he made his Minnesota and collegiate debut against Eastern Illinois • made all five of his point-after attempts against Middle Tennessee • made his only point-after attempt at TCU • connected on a 38-yard field-goal attempt (his first made career field goal) against San Jose State • kicked three field goals, including a 48-yard attempt, at Michigan • named a Lou Groza National Collegiate Place-Kicker Award "Star of the Week" for his performance at Michigan • made a 25-yard field goal against Northwestern • kicked three-point after attempts and connected on two field goals, which included a career-long, 52-yard field goal against Purdue • earned Big Ten Special Teams Player of the Week accolades after the game-winning field goal vs. Purdue • made three point-after attempts and a 44-yard field goal at Illinois • made six point-after attempts and a 35-yard field goal against Iowa • made his first career tackle and converted three point-after attempts and connected on a 34-yard field goal against Ohio State • kicked four point-after attempts at Nebraska • made a 37-yard field goal and three point-after attempts at Wisconsin • connected on two point-after attempts and made a 38-yard field goal against Missouri.